Yehuda D. Nevo: Research

 Nevo discovered Kufic inscriptions in the Negev desert in Israel, four hundred of which were published in Ancient Arabic Inscriptions from the Negev.
-This led him and Judith Koren, a librarian at the University of Haifa, to re-examine the origins of Islam, and early Islamic history.
+This led him and Judith Koren, a librarian at the University of Haifa, to re-examine the origins of Islam, and Early Islamic history.

-They fundamentally doubt the historicity of Islamic traditional accounts of early Islam, thus adhering to the Revisionist School of Islamic Studies.
+They fundamentally doubt the historicity of Islamic traditional accounts of Early Islam, thus adhering to the Revisionist School of Islamic Studies.
 Nevo and Koren co-authored a work called Crossroads to Islam: The Origins of the Arab Religion and the Arab State, which presents a theory of the origins and development of the Islamic state and religion.
 According to them, the Arabs conquered the Near East with a mixture of pre-Islamic pagan and "Indeterminate Monotheistic" beliefs.
-The Arab's beliefs were modified in contact with the Jewish-Christian monotheism they encountered in the conquered land.
+The Arabs' beliefs were modified in contact with the Jewish-Christian monotheism they encountered in the conquered land.
 Nevo's research cast doubts on the historicity of the traditional narrative of Muhammad as a prophet and the traditional history of the Quran.

 Some of Nevo's work is also published in the book Quest for the Historical Muhammad, edited by Ibn Warraq.